zchyde/brooklinebooksmith.com/_drafts/clarissa.md

 ---

-I have always loved fairy tale re-tellings, and adaptations.
-I love how they can surprise you, add a twist you never thought of, shine light on the past of that villain you hated so much, and make you fall in love with them.
-Or they pick a new perspective, maybe from a side character, and you can see the story in a whole other way.
-There are millions of adaptations, 100's that come out each year, you might think to yourself just how many different versions of Wonderland could there POSSIBLY be?
+I have always loved fairy tale re-tellings, and classic adaptations.
+I love how they can surprise you, add a twist you never thought of, make you fall in love with a character you once hated.
+Sometimes it is told from a new perspective, maybe from a side character, and you can see the story in a whole other way.
+There are millions of adaptations, 100's that come out each year, and with each one a classic gains a new chapter.

-Well millions and millions!
-Which delights me to no end!

 SO, if your a book lover after my own heart, read on and discover some great alternative versions to the tales you love so much.